Superconvergence of differential structure for finite element methods on perturbed surface meshes: Supercloseness of geometric approximation

-Here both $c_{2,k}$ and $c_{1,k}$ are either positive or negative constants, which are corresponding to the tangential and normal errors respectively.
-Using the fact that $l_{1,k}\sim h$ for all $k=1,2,3$, then we get the first estimate in \eqref{eq:edge_diff}.
+Here both $c_{1,k}$ and $c_{2,k}$ are either positive or negative constants, which are corresponding to the tangential and normal decomposed distance mismatches respectively.
+Noticing the fact that $l_{k}\sim h$ for all $k=1,2,3$, we obtain the first estimate in \eqref{eq:edge_diff}.

-For the second estimate in \eqref{eq:edge_diff}, we only have to use $a^2-b^2=(a-b)(a+b)$, and taking into account that the edge lengths are of order $h$, then combining with the first estimate we have the conclusion. \end{proof}
+For the second estimate in \eqref{eq:edge_diff}, it is sufficient to use $a^2-b^2=(a-b)(a+b)$, take into account that the edge lengths are of order $h$, and combine with the first estimate we have the conclusion. \end{proof}